bozemanpass/siwe-express-example/README.md

 will be randomly selected, but you can show it easily by running:

 ```
-# Show what port on the host is point at siwe:3200.
 $ stack manage --dir ~/siwe port siwe 3200
 0.0.0.0:62241
 ```